 “Why make an installation about refugees being stuck at the border when you could design tools to cut through the fences?”
-(We Are ‘Nature’ Defending: Entangling Art, Activism & Autonomous Zones – Pluto Books, 2021)

-Jay & Isabelle take on age-old questions that have inspired, challenged and haunted communities and the artists they inspire, nurture, embrace (and/or reject): “What is art for?” & “Who is art for?”.Having rooted their artistic practice in communities of resistance, disruption and disobedience, for decades, Jay & Isabelle share with us their vision of art and artists that are firmly embedded in the enterprise of protecting and regenerating life through the creative magic of insurrectionary imagination.
+Isabelle & Jay take on age-old questions that have challenged artists: “What is art for?” & “Who is art for?”.
+In their lecture, Jay & Isabelle share with us their vision of art and activism that is firmly committed to the protection and regeneration of life.

 • Isa Fremeaux (she/her) is an educator, facilitator and author.
 She has worked as a freelance journalist, French teacher and administrator of a community arts company, while completing a PhD thesis on the concept of community.
 She became a Senior Lecturer in Media and Cultural Studies at Birkbeck College-University of London (UK) where she worked for 10 years, before leaving academia to embrace freedom and collective life.
-Engaged in social movements for almost 20 years, she has facilitated assemblies gathering several hundred people, co-organised international mobilisations and climate camps, trained thousands of people to reinvent modes of disobedience…
+Engaged in social movements for almost 20 years, she has facilitated assemblies gathering several hundred people, co-organised international mobilisations and climate camps and trained thousands of people to reinvent modes of disobedience.

-Isa and JJ live together on the on the ZAD in Notre-Dame-des Landes, and they both co-facilitate the Laboratory of Insurrectionary Imagination.
+• Isa and JJ live together on the on the ZAD in Notre-Dame-des Landes, and they both co-facilitate the Laboratory of Insurrectionary Imagination.
 The Laboratory of Insurrectionary Imagination brings together artists and activists to co-design and deploy creative forms of direct-action, which aim to be as joyful as they are politically effective.
 Creation and resistance, protest and proposition are the entwined DNA strands of their practice.